 Cons

-• Low weight limit: not for kids heavier than 50 lbs
+• Not for anyone heavier than 50 lbs

-While wood gives a tower more of a Montessori feel, the fact that this is steel and plastic is pretty genius because it easily wipes clean.
-It also folds up flat very easily so you can store it out of the way when you're not using it.
-Unfolded, the footprint is large, so be sure your kitchen can accommodate its size, but it's nice to know it can hide away between uses.
+✔️ WHAT TO KNOW: While wood gives a tower more of a Montessori feel, the fact that this is steel and plastic is pretty genius because it easily wipes clean.
+It also folds up flat, making it easy to store out of the way when not in use.

 4